 So he started doing his research and collecting all the information he could find and started his manuscript since 2010.

 The name Dausa comes from the Sanskrit word “Dhau-Sa,” which means “Beautiful Like Heaven.”

 Also read: Types of Nonfiction

 Dausa is an old, small town.
 On National Highway 21, it is about 55 km from Jaipur and is also called “Deva Nagari.”
 The city was the first capital of the Kachhawaha Dynasty, and it has a lot of historical and archaeological significance.

 Away from the busy cities, the town of Dausa in Rajasthan lets you experience real rural life.
 The city of Dausa is the administrative centre of the Dausa district in the Indian state of Rajasthan.

-In the 10th century A.D., this land was ruled by the Meenas, the Chauhans, and the Gurjars.
+In the 10th century A.D., this land belonged to the Meenas, the Chauhans, and the Gurjars.

-Dausa had the honour of being the first capital of what was then called the Dundhar Region.
-From 996 to 1006, this area was ruled by the Chauhan Raja Soodh Dev.
+Dausa was the first capital of the Dundhar Region.
+From 996 to 1006, Chauhan Raja Soodh Dev ruled this area.
 After that, Raja Dule Rai ruled this area for 30 years, from 1006 to 1036.

 This book on Dulha Rais conquest of Dausa, will give you interesting information about the early history of Rajasthan royalty.
-The true history of the Rajputs, which is not well known, is told in an excellent way.
+The true history of the Rajputs is not well known, but in this book it is told in an excellent way.
 A treasure trove of information about the history of Jaipur and Rajputana (Rajasthan).
-The history of Rajputana is full of myths, so this book is a must-read for anyone interested in Rajputana.
+The history of Rajputana has many myths, that is why this book is a good read for anyone interested in Rajputana.
 This book gives a clear picture of the facts.